-- The Board of Directors shall meet with the statutory auditors at least once per year in order to receive information regarding the work performed and regarding the accounting status and risks of the Company. - The Board of Directors shall use its best efforts to definitively prepare the accounts such that there is no room for qualifications by the statutory auditors.
+- The Board of Directors shall meet with the statutory auditor at least once per year in order to receive information regarding the work performed and regarding the accounting status and risks of the Company. - The Board of Directors shall use its best efforts to prepare the annual financial statements such that there is no room for qualifications by the statutory auditor.
 However, when the Board of Directors believes that its opinion must prevail, it shall provide a public explanation of the content and scope of the discrepancy.

-Pursuant to the above-cited rules, the Audit and Risk Supervision Committee reports throughout the year on the process of preparing and presenting and the clarity and integrity of the financial information (separate and consolidated) prior to the approval thereof by the Board of Directors and its submission to the National Securities Market Commission.
-The reports of the Committee, which the chair thereof presents to the full Board of Directors, are mainly intended to disclose such aspects, if any, as may give rise to qualifications in the audit report of Iberdrola and its consolidated group, making the appropriate recommendations to avoid any such qualifications.
+Pursuant to the above-cited rules, the Audit and Risk Supervision Committee has reported throughout the year on the process of preparing and presenting, and the clarity and integrity of, the financial information (separate and consolidated) relating to the Company prior to the approval thereof by the Board of Directors and its submission to the National Securities Market Commission.
+The reports of the Audit and Risk Supervision Committee, which the chair thereof has presented to the full Board of Directors, are mainly intended to disclose such aspects, if any, as may give rise to qualifications in the audit report of Iberdrola and its consolidated group.

-Accordingly, the Committee submitted to the Board of Directors the following reports regarding the annual and half-yearly financial reports and the Interim Management Statements of the Company for financial year 2020:
+Accordingly, the Committee submitted to the Board of Directors the following reports regarding the annual, quarterly and half-yearly financial information of the Company for financial year 2021:

-- Report dated 27 April 2020 on the Interim Management Statement for the first quarter of 2020. - Report dated 20 July 2020 on the financial information for the first half of 2020. - Report dated 19 October 2020 on the Interim Management Statement for the third quarter of 2020. - Report dated 22 February 2021 regarding the annual accounts of Iberdrola and its consolidated group for financial year 2020.
+- Report dated 10 May 2021 on the results for the first quarter of 2021. - Report dated 19 July 2021 on the financial information for the first half of 2021. - Report dated 25 October 2021 on the results for the third quarter of 2021. - Report dated 21 February 2022 regarding the annual financial statements of Iberdrola and its consolidated group for financial year 2021.

-As disclosed in the information about Iberdrola posted on the website of the National Securities Market Commission (www.cnmv.es), the audit reports on the individual and consolidated annual accounts prepared by the Board of Directors have historically been issued without qualifications.
+As disclosed in the information about Iberdrola posted on the website of the National Securities Market Commission (www.cnmv.es), the audit reports on the individual and consolidated annual financial statements prepared by the Board of Directors have historically been issued without qualifications.